bekkaramohamed/Movies_Chatbot/README.md

 📂 DATASET :
 The dataset used is the Wikipedia Movie Plots dataset, which contains descriptions of 34,886 movies.

+💻 Installation :
+* Clone this repository by using git clone https://github.com/YOUR-USERNAME/https://github.com/bekkaramohamed/Movies_Chatbot
+* Run pip install -r requirements.txt
+* Run python app.py

+💡 App functionality
+* You can choose to provide the chatbot with a movie title or a description to get a recommendation for a similar movie.

 🚪 MAIN ROUTES :